codex-semantics-library/codex-semantics-library.github.io/papers/2024-pldi-compiling-with-abstract-interpretation.md

 Our paper shows the following novel results:
 - A standard abstract interpretation framework can be turned into a
-  compiler: create a domain that is a **free-algebra** of the domain signature (i.e. a domain that implements each domain operation with a separate constructor), then the analysis result **can be used to construct a new program**.
+  compiler: create a domain that is a **free-algebra** of the domain signature (i.e. a domain where each domain operation is a constructor creating an expression), then the analysis result **can be used to construct a new program**.
 - **Functors can mimic compiler passes**.
   A functor is just a function that builds a new abstract domain on top of abstract domains received as arguments.
 Functors are modular, they can be proved independently and then combined in a full compilation chain.
-Functor soundness and completness imply forward and backward simulation between source and compiled program respectively.
+Functor soundness and completeness imply forward and backward simulation between source and compiled program respectively.

   Here is a small example of a sound and complete functor transformation: